 For example: What- You want to lose weight.
 How -You’re going to start eating right & exercising x times a week.
 Why– You want to have an amazing summer body.

 Everyone wants to have an amazing summer body, but dig deeper because not only do you want the results to carry over past the summer months, you need to assign a purposeful why to increase the longevity of your goal.
 Better reasons why could be because your family suffers from medical issues due to being overweight and you want to prevent that -OR- losing the weight will increase your confidence and overall mental wellbeing.

-With that said let’s permanently close the road to these bad habits, speak things into existence, and let 2017 be the year you accomplish a
+With that said let’s permanently close the road to bad habits.
+Start speaking things into existence and let 2018 be the year you accomplish a

 new BETTER you!

 xo Sincerely Shanti

 (Photography by Bearcat Photo)